-We sold \$750 million aggregate principal amount of the old notes on December 13, 2002 to initial purchasers, who resold the old notes to "qualified institutional buyers" (as defined in Rule 144A under the Securities Act) and certain institutional non-U.S. persons under Regulation S under the Securities Act in a private offering.
-On January 17, 2003, we re-opened the series of old notes and sold an additional \$175 million aggregate principal amount of the old notes to initial purchasers, who resold the old notes to "qualified institutional buyers" in a private offering.
-In both of the registration rights agreements executed by BPLP and the respective initial purchasers, we agreed to file with the SEC a registration statement (the "exchange registration statement") with respect to an offer to exchange the old notes for new notes.
-In addition, we agreed to use our reasonable best efforts to cause the exchange registration statement to become effective under the Securities Act by July 8, 2003, to offer the new notes pursuant to the exchange offer and to issue the new notes in exchange for the old notes tendered prior to the expiration of the exchange offer.
-We will be required to pay the holders of old notes additional interest, up to 0.50% per annum, if we fail to meet the filing and completion deadlines set forth in each of the registration rights agreements.
+We sold \$250 million aggregate principal amount of the old notes on May 22, 2003 to initial purchasers, who resold the old notes to "qualified institutional buyers" (as defined in Rule 144A under the Securities Act) and certain institutional non-U.S. persons under Regulation S under the Securities Act in a private offering.
+In the registration rights agreement executed by BPLP and the initial purchasers, we agreed to file with the SEC a registration statement (the "exchange registration statement") with respect to an offer to exchange the old notes for new notes.
+In addition, we agreed to use our reasonable best efforts to cause the exchange registration statement to become effective under the Securities Act by December 18, 2003, to offer the new notes pursuant to the exchange offer and to issue the new notes in exchange for the old notes tendered prior to the expiration of the exchange offer.
+We will be required to pay the holders of old notes additional interest, up to 0.50% per annum, if we fail to meet the filing and completion deadlines set forth in the registration rights agreement.

 This prospectus is part of the exchange registration statement that we have filed with the SEC.
-The exchange offer is being made pursuant to each of the registration rights agreements to satisfy our obligations thereunder.
+The exchange offer is being made pursuant to the registration rights agreement to satisfy our obligations thereunder.
 You are a "holder" with respect to the exchange offer if your old notes are registered in your name on our books or if you have obtained a properly completed bond power from the registered holder or any person whose old notes are held of record by DTC.
 Upon completion of the exchange offer, we will be required to file a registration statement to register any outstanding old notes only if a holder of old notes so requests and such holder is a broker-dealer or an affiliate of BPLP, or is not permitted pursuant to applicable law or applicable interpretations of the staff of the SEC to participate in the exchange offer (the "shelf registration statement").
 If you do not tender your old notes, or if your old notes are tendered but not accepted, you generally will have to rely on exemptions to registration requirements under the securities laws, including the Securities Act, if you wish to sell your old notes.